jmichaels32/jmichaels32/README.md

 <img src="./intro.gif" width="1000" height="270">

 # About Me
-- :books: Currently a student at Stanford University studying computer science with a concentration in Artificial Intelligence
+- :books: Currently a masters student at Stanford University studying computer science with a concentration in Artificial Intelligence.
 - :flight_departure: Focusing on creative/novel machine learning architectures to solve relevant and complex issues with the goal of driving positive change to benefit the disadvantaged.
 - :mag_right: Interested in learning varieties of deep architectures.
 Robotics, neuroscience, audio, vision, and speech are all within bounds.
 - :space_invader: Side projects for fun: